AdrianaStoi/Licensing-Capsule/README.md

 21. As a user on the site I can save articles in my profile so that I can easily access them at any time.
 22. As a registered user on the site I can share articles on social media directly from the site so that I can easily share insights with other users, promote the site and support the content creator.

+### Design, colors and typography

+Throughout the site, there were illustrations picturing cloud computing, software, corporations and various technology elements.

+The colour palette chosen was mainly shades of blue, grey and orange.
+Blue was the dominant color choice, which aligns with the conventions of technology-related websites and gives users a sense of familiarity.

+* Color used for the body-background: #ececec
+* The text color scheme was black for the paragraph text and shade of blue #00008b, for heading and the nvaigation menu.
+This particular shade of blue was selected to align with the color of the logo.
+Additionally, it was applied to certain containers like the one used for Product Family and the landing container on the ‘News’ page.
+* The color choice for the nvagation bar, Login, Register was #aaebef, selected to harmonize with the color of the static landing image on the homepage, ensuring a cohesive visual theme.

+Google fonts ‘Alegreya Sans’ and ‘Exo’ were used.
+Specifically, ‘Exo’ was employed for headings, navbar and buttons and ‘Alegreya Sans’ was chosen for paragraphs.

+The reason ‘Exo’ font was chosen for the headings is because it is also the font used in the site’s logo.
+According to the site [Appypie](https://www.appypie.com/blog/font-pairings#:~:text=Two%20fonts%20that%20look%20absolutely,tech%2C%20aerospace%2C%20and%20) such the font pairing ‘EXO’ font and ‘Alegreya Sans’ is considered to be a particularly good fitting for technology oriented websites, which conveys with the site’s design strategy.